Two roads to fortuity in ABJM theory: Conclusion

 \section{Conclusion}

 In this paper, we have investigated fortuitous operators in ABJM theory at large Chern-Simons level using two complementary approaches.
 First, by adapting the brute-force enumeration algorithm developed in ${\cal N}=4$ Super Yang-Mills theory \cite{2209.06728}, we identified the BPS cohomology classes in \eqref{zfort-n2} for $N = 2$, \eqref{zfort-n3} for $N = 3$ and \eqref{zfort-n4} for $N = 4$.
 Altogether, this amounts to 244 low-lying fortuitous operators in ABJM.
 Second, by isolating adjoint-valued bilinear combinations of ABJM BPS letters whose supersymmetry transformations coincide with those used in \cite{0803.4183,1305.6314}, we established a precise map between the non-derivative sector of ${\cal N}=4$ SYM and a somewhat non-standard sector of ABJM theory.
 This correspondence allows the BMN-type fortuitous operators studied in \cite{2304.10155,2312.16443,2412.08695,gklm25} to be lifted directly to a counterpart in ABJM.
-For $N = 2$, this yields an infinite tower of fortuitous cohomology classes at high levels from \eqref{sym-tower}, complementing the many that we found at low levels.
+For $N = 2$, - -one can complement the low-level search using the operators \eqref{sym-tower} at arbitrarily high levels --- we currently have no reason to believe that the resulting cohomology classes are $Q$-exact, which is the only way for them to not be fortuitous.

 If the conjecture of \cite{cl24} relating fortuity to black holes is correct, the Bekenstein-Hawking entropy requires there to be exponentially more fortuitous operators than monotone operators at large $N$.
 When $N$ is taken to be small, however, there is no guarantee that this hierarchy will still be visible in the low-lying Hilbert space.
 As such, the abundance of fortuitous operators found here and in \cite{bsvz25} is an obvious advantage to working with the prototypical holographic CFT in 3d instead of 4d.
 At the same time, ABJM shares a pleasing property with ${\cal N}=4$ SYM --- it admits a weakly-coupled bulk dual which includes propagating gravitons.
 Together, these facts suggest that ABJM theory will provide a highly desirable setting for studying fortuity in the future.
 Since the BPS partition functions we quoted were found on a single laptop, it is likely that they can be computed to much higher orders.
 This is certainly true for $N = 2$, as preliminary testing has shown, and we suspect it will be possible to see statistical evidence for black holes without prohibitively large values of $N$.